pcelicourt/agufm2025/README.md

 # agufm2025
-Template for Geoinformatics workshop at AGU Fall Meeting 2025
+# Template for Geoinformatics workshop at AGU Fall Meeting 2025

-Run the following commands to create a Django WebGIS Application in your terminal
+# Run the following commands to create a Django WebGIS Application in your terminal

-#CodeSpaces Terminal
+# CodeSpaces Terminal
 $ source .venv/bin/activate

 $ python --version

 $ python -m django --version

+# Still in the terminal, run the following commands to create a Django Project with name geoweb
-django-admin startproject geoweb
+$ django-admin startproject geoweb

+# Change to the newly created directory
-cd geoweb
+$ cd geoweb

+# Still in the terminal, run the following commands to create a Django App with name geowebapp
-python manage.py startapp geowebapp
+$ python manage.py startapp geowebapp

-#settings.py
+# In the settings.py file within the geoweb folder, add the following codes

 from dotenv import load_dotenv
 BASE_DIR = Path(__file__).resolve().parent.parent
 load_dotenv(os.path.join(BASE_DIR, ".env"))

+# Replace the variable INSTALLED_APPS with the following value
 INSTALLED_APPS = [
     "django.contrib.admin",
     "django.contrib.auth",